-GREETINGS FROM THE CAMP DIRECTOR
+GREETINGS FROM THE COUNCIL CAMPING COMMITTEE

 Nestled in the heart of the Rio Grande Valley, on the Arroyo Colorado, is the historic Camp Charles F. Perry: Texas' longest continuously operating Boy Scout Camp.
-The 2018 Summer Camp season will mark the 91st Anniversary of summer camp for the Rio Grande Council at Camp Perry.
+The 2019 Summer Camp season will mark the 92nd Anniversary of summer camp for the Rio Grande Council at Camp Perry.
+The 2019 season is highlighted by the inaugaration of new camp facilities including an air-conditioned dining hall, pool, multi-purpose health and fitness building, and shooting sports complex.

 Our summer camp staff and I have worked diligently to develop the most enjoyable and successful program for all scouts.
-From Tenderfoot through Eagle Scout, there will be a program designed to benefit each rank.
+From Tenderfoot through Eagle Scout, from 11 to 17 years old, there is a program designed to benefit each rank and age group.